leanprover/doc-gen4/README.md

 Note that `doc-gen4` currently always generates documentation for `Lean`, `Init` and `Lake` in addition to the provided targets.

+The root of the built docs will be `.lake/build/docs/index.html`.
+However, due to the "Same Origin Policy", the generated website will be partially broken if you just open the generated html files in your browser.
+You need to serve them from a proper http server for it to work.
+An easy way to do that is to run `python3 -m http.server` from the `.lake/build/docs` directory.

 ## Assumptions that `doc-gen4` makes
 The only requirement for the `lake -Kenv=dev build Test:docs` to work is that your target library builds, that is `lake build Test` exits without an error.
-If this requirement is not fulfilled, the documentation generation will fail and you will end up with partial build artefacts in `build/doc`.
+If this requirement is not fulfilled, the documentation generation will fail and you will end up with partial build artefacts in `.lake/build/doc`.
 Note that `doc-gen4` is perfectly capable of generating documentation for Lean code that contains `sorry`, just not for code that doesn't compile.